Uberspace/lab/source/guide_teamspeak.rst

 The target audience for TeamSpeak is gamers, who can use the software to communicate with other players on the same team of a multiplayer video game.
 Communicating by voice gives a competitive advantage by enabling players to keep their hands on the controls.

-Teamspeak is an alternativ to Mumble_ and needs a license to run.
-This can be optained from the the Teamspeak-License_ website and from the ``LICENSE`` file which is part of the downloadable teamspeak file.
+Teamspeak is an alternative to Mumble_ and needs a license to run.
+This can be obtained from the the Teamspeak-License_ website and from the ``LICENSE`` file which is part of the downloadable teamspeak file.

 ----